 - Academic References– Reference letters are usually required from one or two academics who have worked with you

-- Letter of Motivation / personal Statement– This document will need to outline your motivation for applying, your goals and why you believe to be suitable for the programme
+- Letter of Motivation / personal Statement– This document will need to outline your motivation for applying.

 - Research Proposal – You may be required to submit a research proposal even if you are applying for a particular project